 If you can access the acid solution in your battery, ensure that it is at the proper level, or at the very least, is covering the lead plates completely.
 A hydrometer should be used to confirm the specific gravity of the solution, but if it is low, adding distilled water is better than doing nothing.
 That little green “eye” included in some batteries is a hydrometer.
 When it disappears, the chemical balance within the battery is off and it needs to be charged.

 Your local mobile electronics retailer may have a battery load tester that they use before every remote car starter they install.
 If you are concerned about the condition of your battery, ask them to check it.
-Being stranded due to a dead battery when the temperatures get cold is frustrating if you are trying to get home or to work.
+Being stranded due to a dead battery when the temperatures get cold is frustrating.

 Ensure the battery terminals and connections to your vehicle are clean and secure at all times.
 A loose connection can have a dramatic adverse effect on the functionality of your electrical system.